syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 * The fixed user handle's `iconStrokeColor` and `iconStrokeWidth` property used to change the stroke color and stroke width of the given `pathData`.

-* The fixed user handle `handleStrokeColor` and `fill` properties are used to define the background color and border color of the userhandle and the `handleStrokeWidth` property is used to define the border width of the fixed user handle.
+* The fixed user handle `handleStrokeColor` and `fill` properties are used to define the background color and border color of the user handle and the `handleStrokeWidth` property is used to define the border width of the fixed user handle.

 * The `visible` property of the fixed user handle enables or disables the visibility of fixed user handle.